google-deepmind/dm_robotics/py/manipulation/props/rgb_objects/README.md

 3.  **`drf`: real-valued [deg]**.
 The amount of [draft](https://en.wikipedia.org/wiki/Draft_\(engineering\)) used in the extrusion.
-Not used in this dataset, drf=0 for every object
+Not used in this dataset, drf=0 for every object.

 4.  **`hlw`: real-valued [%]**.
 The percentage of material to be removed from each of the generated faces of the solid (to make it hollow).
 In this dataset,